Andrew-Snyder627/new-parent-dashboard/README.md

 # New Parent Resource Finder 👶🍼

 A React dashboard designed to support new parents with helpful tools and information.
-Features include a parenting news feed, vaccination checklist, diaper and feeding log, milestone tracker, to-do list, and daily inspirational quotes.
+Features include a parenting news feed, vaccination checklist, diaper and feeding log, milestone tracker, to-do list, and daily inspirational quotes — all accessible via dedicated routes or as previews on the homepage.

 ---

 ## 🚀 Features

+### ✅ Routing + Dashboard Preview

+- All major features have **dedicated routes** (`/news`, `/vaccines`, `/log`, etc.)
+- The homepage (`/`) acts as a **dashboard**, showing **preview versions** of each tool
+- Each preview offers a "View More" button to navigate to the full version
+- Enhances navigation, reuse, and user experience

 ### ✅ Parenting News Feed